sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-DatabricksVnet.md

 ---
 ## How to Connect Databricks VNet Injected Cluster to Synapse Dedicated Pools

-This blog focusses on how could an [Azure VNet Injected Databricks Cluster](https://docs.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject) could connect to a Synapse Dedicated pool ,which dis-allows "any-ip" connectivity and also has not permited azure services to connect to it.
+This blog focusses on how [Azure VNet Injected Databricks Cluster](https://docs.microsoft.com/en-us/azure/databricks/administration-guide/cloud-configurations/azure/vnet-inject) could connect to a Synapse Dedicated pool ,which dis-allows "any-ip" connectivity and also has not permited azure services to connect to it.